 Chances are if you are looking for off the beaten track in Laos, the Pakse (Bolaven) loop has appeared in your search results.
 Well, us too!
 This is how it went for us.

 The next stop was Mr Vieng’s coffee shop.
-We didnt do there tour, to be honest we aren’t all too interested in coffee beans.
+We didn’t do there tour, to be honest we aren’t all too interested in coffee beans.
 We did however get ourselves a drink, and looked through the handmade items they were selling (and the snakes in bottles…).

 We then headed back to Mama Paps for a nice meal, cold Beerlao and a few card games.
+It was nothing fancy, a mattress on the floor and a mosquito net, but the host was lovely and the experience surrounded by only a few fellow travellers was something unforgettable.

-Day 2 we were woken up around 8:00- what even is a lie in?
-We decided to get up and get ready to set off to make it to our first destination by 9:30.
 This was going great, until it wasn’t.
-One of mamas large pancakes, a cup of coffee, bags packed, on the bike.
-Only for Mama to point out that out back tire was flat… she showed us where we could take it down the street to get some air in it.
+Just as we said our goodbyes, Mama pointed out that out back tire was flat… she showed us where we could take it down the street to get some air in it.
 Apart from it didn’t just need air, it needed a new inner tube and then a new tire.
 Half an hour later, 450,000 Kip lighter and late for our morning plans we set off- and let me tell ya, we had a face on.
-‘Ow much?!

 We decided to do the extra loop before heading to Captain Hooks for the 13:30 tour.
 We drove past many villages, filled with waving children, rolling hills and a lot of cows on the road.
 It was all fun and games until we were faced with an incredibly steep incline where our bike decided to cut out and the breaks were not good enough to hold us on the hill.
 Off we went skidding down, feet dragging on the floor in an attempt to stop the bike.
 It ended with me pushing the bike while Will started it and drove up the hill leaving me to walk.